 Please also read the Data Protection Information regarding the Software Mobility-Online.

-First access to the Mobility-Online application portal: start online application
+First access to the Mobility-Online application portal: the application portal is currently closed and will reopen by 30 August

 After you have sent off your online application form, you will receive an email with a registration link to the Mobility-Online-Portal.
 After this registration, you can reach the Mobility-Online-Portal via https://www.service4mobility.com/mannheim for all further steps.